samskivert/ios-scala-demo/README.md

 what my [ikvm-maven-plugin] does, but if you just run "mvn package -X" you'll see the big fat command line it puts together at the end, and you can work it out from there.

+You might also want to investigate using IKVM's "on the fly" bytecode converter to enable a more efficient edit/compile/debug cycle.
+Currently, to test your app, you have to run the Scala code through Proguard every time you want to run it in the iOS simulator (otherwise MonoTouch will require ages to grind through all of `scala-library.jar`).
+However, MonoTouch uses the normal Mono VM when running code in the simulator, so you can do things there (like on-the-fly byte-code compilation) that you can't do in an app that's built for the device.
+Thus it is probably possible to wire up IKVM's on-the-fly Java bytecode to CLR bytecode translator, plus the existing Mono VM, to enable a development environment where you can incrementally recompile Scala classes and simply restart your simulated app to incorporate the new code.

 ### Learn about IKVM's magic

 Learn about how IKVM translates Java bytecode to C# bytecode, because you're going to see the iOS